mattermost/docs/source/mobile/mobile-overview.rst

 When planning for a Mobile app deployment, you have two important decisions to make:

-- What app will you deploy?
+- What app will you deploy - a pre-built app or your own custom build?
 - How will you deploy it?

 Mattermost provides official mobile Apps through public app stores including the `Apple App Store <https://www.apple.com/ca/app-store>`__ and the `Google Play Store <https://play.google.com/store>`__.
 These apps are referred to throughout this documentation as Mattermost's pre-built mobile apps.
-Using these pre-built apps is the easiest and fastest approach since your users can download the apps from public app stores, or you can use an EMM provider to enforce or restrict specific security policies.
+Using Mattermost's pre-built apps is the easiest and fastest approach since your users can download the apps from public app stores, or you can use an EMM provider to maintain full control over the distribution process or enforce or restrict specific security policies.
 See `Using Mattermost’s Pre-Built Apps <https://docs.mattermost.com/mobile/use-prebuilt-mobile-apps.html>`__ to learn more about using Mattermost pre-built apps.

-If you want to control the look, feel, or capabilities of the Mobile apps, host your own push proxy server, or to maintain full control over app distribution, you can build your own mobile apps and manage your own app distribution.
-See `Building and Distributing Your Own Custom Mattermost Mobile Apps <https://docs.mattermost.com/mobile/build-custom-mobile-apps.html>`__ to learn more about working with custom apps.
+If you want to control the app's look and feel, or host your own push proxy server, you can build your own mobile apps and manage your own app distribution.
+See `Building and Distributing Your Own Custom Mattermost Mobile Apps <https://docs.mattermost.com/mobile/build-custom-mobile-apps.html>`__ to learn more about working with custom built apps.

 The following table summarizes the key differences between these two approaches: